surfstudio/debug-screen-ios/DebugScreen/DebugScreen.docc/ConfigureDebugScreenContent.md

 Here we are implement builders for every needed section, build them and then add into sections array.

 > Note: Sections will be displayed on the screen in the same order as they are in the array!

+You can learn how to create your own DebugScreen with [Meet DebugScreen](<doc:DebugScreen>) tutorial.